jheddings/juliet/README.md

 At the moment, there is no installer for `juliet`, simply download the repository to an appropriate folder on your computer.

-Before using `juliet`, you will need to install the modules from `requirements.txt`:
+Before using `juliet`, you will need to install dependencies using `poetry`:

 ```
-python3 -m install -r requirements/core.txt
+poetry install
 ```

-*NOTE* Advanced users may wish to do this using `venv` to avoid changes in their system libraries.
+*NOTE* This will create a virtual environment to avoid conflicts with your local system.

 ## Usage ##

 From the `src` directory, run the `juliet` module with your specified config:

 ```
-python3 -m juliet juliet.cfg
+poetry run python -m juliet juliet.cfg
 ```

 - Find or setup an IRC server (`ngircd` is a good one).